adinathg94-cpu/card1/src/content/contact/_index.md

       link: "/contact"

 contact_form_intro:
-  title: "Why Reach Out to Kindora?"
+  title: "Why Reach Out to CARD?"
-  description: "We’re dedicated to offering personalized guidance and support for any questions you may have about Kindora.
+  description: "We’re dedicated to offering personalized guidance and support for any questions you may have about CARD.
 Whether you’re a donor, volunteer, or partner, our team is here to assist you every step of the way."
   badge:
     enable: true
     label: "Donations"